Chatterbox TTS Voice Channel

 input="Hello, this is a test from the OpenAI compatible API.",

-instructions="0.5" # (Optional) Corresponds to the exaggeration parameter, note it must be a string
+instructions="0.5" # (Optional) Corresponds to the exaggeration parameter.
+Note: must be a string.

 )